It appears to be Groundhog Day here at Work From Home Watchdog.

 The exact same video is used on both websites.
 In fact, everything about the process of getting people to sign up for Quantum Ad Code is identical to that of the much older Quantum Code program.

-So what we have here is the entrance process of a failed scam (Quantum Code) being used on the marginally different, and much newer Quantum Ad Code website.
+So what we have here is the entrance process of a proven scam (Quantum Code) being used on the marginally different, and much newer, Quantum Ad Code website.

 A Number Of Connections

 In my opinion, the Quantum Code is just one of a number of products that appear to be very closely linked to the Quantum Ad Code.

 Here’s a few of the similar products that I have reviewed before: